 A: SHUT UP.

-Q: Can Boots of Mobility, Guinsoo's Rageblade and Sunfire Cape count as yellow?
+Q: Can Mobility Boots, Guinsoo's Rageblade and Sunfire Aegis count as yellow?

 Q: Is this guide a troll or does this actually work?